-This is the first of my posts about common and (in my view) unideal patterns in academic writing.
-This one is what I call the “and is” construction.
+This first post is about one of those troublesome patterns, what I call the “and is” construction.
 It’s particularly common in scientific writing.
 Here are two examples, with the pattern highlighted:

 In light of scientific developments in the field of medical research, the document aims to address a range of issues which involves ethical controversies and is criticised by pro-life ethicists.Patrick Foong.
 “Human Embryonic Stem Cell (HESC) Research in Malaysia: Multi-Faith Perspectives.”
 Asian Bioethics Review 3.3 (2011): 191